Housing First: History

 Building on the supported housing model, but applied to people experiencing homelessness, Housing First was developed by Sam Tsemberis, a faculty member of the Department of Psychiatry of the New York University School of Medicine.
-Housing was provided ‘first' rather than, as in the staircase model, ‘last'.
+Housing was provided 'first' rather than, as in the staircase model, 'last'.
 Housing First offered rapid access to a settled home in the community, combined with mobile support services that visited people in their own homes.
 There was no requirement to stop drinking or using drugs and no requirement to accept treatment in return for housing.
 Housing was not removed from someone if their drug or alcohol use did not stop, or if they refused to comply with treatment.
 If a person's behavior or support needs resulted in a loss of housing, Housing First would help them find another place to live and then continue to support them for as long as was needed.
 Tsemberis founded Pathways to Housing in New York City in 1992 to implement this model.

 The Housing First model was also being developed independently outside the USA.
 One notable published example was Community Action Projects Ltd (CAP Ltd) in Manchester, UK, formed in 1971 as a non-profit limited liability company and charity, and disbanded in 2005.
 CAP Ltd was an unstaffed community group which pioneered rights-based projects for homeless people with additional needs, including projects for people leaving mental healthcare hospitals and for young homeless people.
 The method and lessons were adapted in the 1980s by other groups in Manchester including for street homeless people in poor health due to severe alcohol misuse.
 The group used low-cost publications to share their findings, aiming to influence mainstream social housing providers.

 Research conducted in the late 1990s by pioneering American social researcher Dennis P. Culhane and others demonstrated that the housing first model was more effective at ending long-term homelessness than previous models of care.
 The systemic use of comparative research demonstrated the model's effectiveness.
+The first comprehensive meta analysis to compare types of accommodation-based interventions for people experiencing homelessness and their impact on housing stability, conducted by the Campbell Collaboration and commissioned by the Centre for Homelessness, found that programmes such as Housing First result in significantly better housing stability than models with less or no tailored support.
+These findings were based on a review of 28 studies covering 51 accommodation interventions, and involving 8,390 participants.